Roasted Vegetable Lasagna Recipe. Gluten-Free-Friendly

 Posted on 6th of May, 2013 by Lévana

 Lasagna can be made with a variety of fillings (vegetables, tomato sauce, spinach, etc.), all good.
-Try this no-tomato variation, my favorite.
-Gluten-free: You should have no trouble finding GF lasagna noodles at your health food store.
+Try this no-tomato lasagna variation, my favorite.
+Gluten-free lasagna: You should have no trouble finding GF lasagna noodles at your health food store.
+Check out this link where I pour my heart out about Low-Carb Lasagna!

 2 red peppers, diced small